-The Senior Leadership Team is responsible for ensuring compliance with health and safety matters on a day-to-day basis and is therefore responsible through the Head to the Governing Body for ensuring compliance with the Health and Safety Policy, and generally for ensuring that there are satisfactory policies, procedures, mechanisms and guidelines in place to provide a safe and healthy environment for staff, pupils and visitors.
+The SLT is responsible for ensuring compliance with health and safety matters on a day-to-day basis and is therefore responsible through the Headmaster to the Governing Body for ensuring compliance with the Health and Safety Policy, and generally for ensuring that there are satisfactory policies, procedures, mechanisms and guidelines in place to provide a safe and healthy environment for staff, pupils and visitors.

-The Senior Leadership Team is required to:
+The SLT is required to:

-- encourage a health and safety culture where health, safety and welfare issues are seen as essential and integral parts of all School activities to ensure that health and safety issues are managed and controlled effectively; - ensure that appropriate structural and operational arrangements are in place to support the management of health and safety; - ensure that relevant communications, notices and requirements are brought to the attention of, and are understood by, employees, students and visitors as appropriate and that all new employees are inducted into the requirements of the health and safety policy and any School and departmental guidelines and instructions; - nominate employees for specific health and safety functions and ensure that appropriate training and resources are allocated to ensure competency and time to perform their tasks; - set health and safety performance standards to ensure effective management within their areas of control: - review information from monitoring systems to ensure continued and effective compliance with performance standards;

-- take appropriate action when procedures have not been complied with; and - liaise with the Health, Safety & Training Manager, as appropriate.
+- encourage a health and safety culture where health, safety and welfare issues are seen as essential and integral parts of all School activities to ensure that health and safety issues are managed and controlled effectively - ensure that appropriate structural and operational arrangements are in place to support the management of health and safety - ensure that relevant communications, notices and requirements are brought to the attention of, and are understood by, employees, students and visitors and that all new employees are inducted into the requirements of the Health and Safety Policy and any School and departmental guidelines and instructions - nominate employees for specific health and safety functions and ensure that appropriate training and resources are allocated to ensure competency and time to perform their tasks - set health and safety performance standards to ensure effective management within their areas of control - review information from monitoring systems to ensure continued and effective compliance with performance standards - take appropriate action when procedures have not been complied with - liaise with the Estates Manager, as appropriate.

-Delegating the day-to-day management of health and safety issues does not remove any responsibility from members of the Senior Leadership Team.
+Delegating the day-to-day management of health and safety issues does not remove any responsibility from members of the SLT.

-The School will provide training to enable the Senior Leadership Team to effectively carry out these responsibilities and ensure compliance with statutory requirements.
+The School will provide training to enable the SLT to effectively carry out these responsibilities and ensure compliance with statutory requirements.